Negros killings

 August 16, 2019 protest inside UP Diliman against Negros massacres.

 A peasant from Negros speaks in front of thousands at Mendiola denouncing continued killings and human rights violations in Negros, October 2025.

 The Negros killings were a series of targeted assassinations carried out by unidentified gunmen in the provinces of Negros Oriental and Negros Occidental in the Philippines.
 Some of the victims involved were suspected communists or sympathizers.
 Following the killings, Memorandum Order No. 32 was signed by Executive Secretary Salvador Medialdea on November 23, 2018, upon the orders of President Rodrigo Duterte deploying additional troops to the provinces of Negros Oriental, Negros Occidental, Samar, and the Bicol Region to "suppress sporadic acts of violence" allegedly committed by lawless groups and to "prevent such violence from spreading and escalating elsewhere in the country."
 Even after the memorandum was signed, the incidence of killings continued.
 According to the Defend Negros Movement, the first recorded extrajudicial killing on Negros Island was Alexander Ceballos on January 20, 2017.
 The group also alleged that at least 84 persons have been killed since 2017.

+Violence against farmers and land reform activists is common, according to Human Rights Watch, with landlessness blamed for mass poverty in the Philippines.